Acupuncture Association of Colorado

 The American Association of Acupuncture and Oriental Medicine (AAAOM) is a national organization, made up of AOM practitioners to support and advance the profession and practice of AOM in the United States, through education, resources, media support and legislative advocacy.
 Membership to AAAOM and login is required to view their newsletter, The American Acupuncturist, which is published quarterly.

-The Accreditation Commission for Acupuncture & Oriental Medicine (ACAOM) is the accrediting agency for AOM institutions and colleges recognized by the U.S. Department of Education.
-They establish the standards and policies that govern the accreditation process for AOM programs in the U.S.
+The Accreditation Commission for Acupuncture & Herbal Medicine (ACAHM) is the accrediting agency for AHM institutions and colleges recognized by the U.S. Department of Education.
+They establish the standards and policies that govern the accreditation process for AHM programs in the U.S.

 The Mission of the American Society of Acupuncturists is to promote the highest standards of professional practice for Acupuncture and East Asian Medicine in the United States, thereby to benefit the public health.
 Through strengthening the profession at the state level while promoting collaboration nationally and internationally, the ASA provides its members, the public, legislators, and regulators resources for ensuring the best expression of this ancient and modern medicine.